pprodman/DWHFinancial/README.md

 </div>

-## About
+## 📖 About

-This repository hosts the development and maintenance of a personal Data Warehouse for financial analysis.
+This repository hosts the development and maintenance of a **personal Data Warehouse** for financial analysis.
 It is designed to centralize, clean, and transform banking data from multiple sources into a unified analytical layer ready for visualization.

 Key components include:

-- **Ingestion Engine**: Python scripts for extracting data from Google Drive (Excel) and loading it into Google Cloud Storage (GCS) and BigQuery.
+- 🚀 **Ingestion Engine**: Python scripts for extracting data from Google Drive (Excel) and loading it into Google Cloud Storage (GCS) and BigQuery.

-- **Transformation Logic**: dbt Core models that implement business logic, categorization, and data cleaning.
+- ⚙️ **Transformation Logic**: dbt Core models that implement business logic, categorization, and data cleaning.

-- **Categorization Intelligence**: A hybrid system using keyword mapping and AI (Gemini) to classify transactions hierarchically.
+- 🧠 **Categorization Intelligence**: A hybrid system using keyword mapping and AI (Gemini) to classify transactions hierarchically.

-- **Gold Layer**: Final mart tables optimized for BI tools like Looker Studio.
+- 📊 **Gold Layer**: Final mart tables optimized for BI tools like Looker Studio.

-### Technologies used
+### 🛠️ Technologies used

 <!-- CATEGORÍA 1: Cloud & Storage -->
 #### Cloud & Storage